Foxk2p/Reverse-Engineering-Code/README.md

 The models folder includes two files index.js and user.js.
 The user.js file brings in and requires bcrypt for password hashing.
 A User model is then defined and created.
 The user email and password must be a string and cannot be null.
 Then a User model method  is created to verify a password provided by a user against the hashed password that is stored in the database.
 Hooks automatically run their methods to hash a new password before a user is created.
 Then the User is returned.
 The models/Index.js file requires existing utilities like fileshare, uses the path.basename() method to return the filename part of a file path to use with functions, and uses environment variables to manage database connection.
 It requires the relative path to config.json in the config folder for sequalize data management.
 Then a db object is created and exported at the end of the file.

+Config (folder):

+The config folder contains two files and a folder, config.json and passport.js.
+The middleware additionally contains the file isAuthenticated.js.
+	passport.js first requires the passport package and its strategy.
+It is then stated that local strategy should be used where user login with email and password occur.
+The user will sign in with email not username.
+The following function initiates the sign in process when a user tries to sign in.
+Then the file checks for no user for a given email and for the condition where user and email are recognized but an incorrect password is provided.
+In both cases, the user is informed of the incorrect or missing information.
+If both conditions are passed, then the user is returned. passport.serializeUser provides the application with the capability to serialize and deserialize  that is needed for user management.
+The particulars of this process are beyond the scope of this walkthrough.
+At the end of the file, passport is exported.
+The config.json file includes developmet, test, and production, data as objects.
+This helps to manage the user data with the mysql database.
+	Is Authenticated.js in the middleware folder contains middleware for restricting the routes that a user can visit depending on their logged in status.
+If the user is logged in, then they can access the restricted route they requested.
+If the user is not logged in, they are redirected to the login page rather than the restricted target page they requested.

 Dependent files:

 Api-routes.js is requires the models folder. a button to sign-up or This page also provides the user with a link to login if they are an existing user.